Charleston vs Los Angeles

 Which city has higher STR taxes — Charleston or Los Angeles?

 Charleston charges ~14% combined (5% state sales + 2% state accommodations + 2% county + 2% city + local option taxes), while Los Angeles charges 14% Transient Occupancy Tax.
-Compare the full breakdown in the table above.
+Notably, Los Angeles benefits from automatic platform tax collection, while hosts in Charleston must handle taxes themselves.

 Which city has stricter fines for illegal short-term rentals?